Web scraping is one of the most efficient and useful ways to extract data from a website, especially in 2023!

 However, the tools available to build your own web scraper still require some advanced programming knowledge.
 The scope of this knowledge also increases with the number of features you’d like your scraper to have.

 On the other hand, there are numerous pre-built web scrapers that you can download and run right away.
 Some of these will also have advanced options added such as scrape scheduling, JSON and Google Sheets exports and more.

 Browser extension vs Software

 In general terms, web scrapers come in two forms: browser extensions or computer software.

-Browser extensions are app-like programs that can be added onto your browser such as Google Chrome or Firefox.
+Browser extensions are app-like programs that can be added to your browsers such as Google Chrome or Firefox.
 Some popular browser extensions include themes, ad blockers, messaging extensions and more.

 Web scraping extensions have the benefit of being simpler to run and being integrated right into your browser.